Two-step interpretable modeling of Intensive Care Acquired Infections

 \section{Explainability of CNN-based prediction of ICU-AI}

-In this section, we present an attempt to make interpretable the activity of the {CNN}.
+In this section, we present our attempt to make interpretable the activity of the {CNN}.
 As shown in Section~\ref{icuai:dynamic_pred_icumai}, the CNN-based risk score has added predicting power to the LM-CR model.
-However, for the moment, we do not have any information about the saliency of the vital signs signals selected by the CNN during the training.
-This knowledge might be crucial for shedding some light on the relation between the activity of pattern recognition of the network and the medical conditions of a patient when a {ICU-AI} is approaching.
+However, for the moment, we do not have any information about the saliency of the vital signs selected by CNN during the training.
+This knowledge might be crucial for shedding some light on the relation between the activity of pattern recognition of the network and the medical conditions of a patient when an {ICU-AI} is approaching.

 To investigate which characteristics of the pattern selected by the CNN, we use the so-called \emph{Explainable Artificial Intelligence} (XAI), namely a class of methods designed to understand the decisions and the predictions formulated by ANN techniques \cite[]{phillips2020four, vilone2021notions, castelvecchi2016can}.
+In the last decade, {XAI} has turned out a fundamental tool to make various ANN applications more reliable and transparent \cite[]{al2022novel, neubauer2022explainable, jimenez2020drug, dave2020explainable, lancia2022physics, lancia2023learning}.
 The scope of {XAI} is to contrast indeed the widespread \emph{black box} attitude that many users have when applying {ANN} techniques.